c4dm/c4dmpoole/input/CBFdataset.md

 </h3>

 <p>
 The CBFdataset is created for ecologically valid analysis of playing techniques in real-world music performances.
-The dataset contains monophonic recordings of representative CBF playing techniques and classic CBF pieces recorded and annotated by professional players.
+The dataset contains monophonic recordings of representative Chinese bamboo flute (CBF) playing techniques and classic CBF pieces recorded and annotated by professional players.
 The CBFdataset includes three subsets: CBF-periDB, CBF-petsDB, and CBF-piexDB.
 </p>

 <p>